-3.41 The Council employs enforcement officers who investigate alleged breaches of planning control.
+The Council employs enforcement officers who investigate alleged breaches of planning control.
 Sometimes interested parties may be contacted for their input, such as any information they have regarding existing uses.
-Generally, however, enforcement investigations are not carried out in the public domain.
+Investigations are carried out by an enforcement officer and the details of the person that has made the compliant are not disclosed.
 For more details on the Councils approach to enforcement you can review the Councils Local Enforcement Plan.